By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 4.16.
 Listing All Entries : list

-command to see all of your transactions in PalPay again.
+After filtering your transactions, you can use the list command to see all of your transactions in PalPay again.

 4.16.1.
 Command Syntax